italiangrid/storm/release-notes/yaim-storm/4.3.9/index.md

 ### Description

-This release contains the necessary code fixes due the removal of all the _storm-gridhttps-plugin_ related stuff.
+This release contains the necessary fixes due to the removal of all the _storm-gridhttps-plugin_ related stuff.

 If used to configure the dismissed _storm-gridhttps-server_ component, now it requires `STORM_GRIDHTTPS_USER` to be equal to `STORM_USER`.